 No one could have predicted the extreme, once-in-a-lifetime events that began with the March 2020 emergence of COVID-19.
 Now, after almost three dramatic years, inflation and the Federal Reserve System’s (the Fed’s) corresponding interest rate hikes add even more ingredients to the economic stew that property owners must analyze to make smart business decisions.
 And while the Fed does not directly set mortgage rates, higher federal interest rates help nudge them up, so a higher federal rate is important to landlords contemplating expansion of their rental inventory.

 On the other hand, higher mortgage rates often result in more renters in the market who do not want to invest in their own homes or business properties until the cost of borrowing money drops.
-But after enduring financially difficult eviction moratoriums and other protenant laws and regulations during the pandemic, some landlords may be hesitant to jump at opportunities that just might pay off.
+But after enduring financially difficult eviction moratoriums and laws and regulations during the pandemic, some property owners may be hesitant to jump at opportunities that just might pay off.